thomashoneyman/purescript-overlay/README.md

 ## Examples

-There is an example project in the [`example`](./example) directory which demonstrates how to package a PureScript application using multiple Spago workspaces and foreign Node dependencies into an executable via the utilities in this library.
-Specifically, see the included [`default.nix`](./example/default.nix).
+The [`generate`](./generate/) directory contains a PureScript script implemented using this library.
+It has two Spago workspaces and foreign Node dependencies which are packaged into an runnable script via the utilities in this library.
+Specifically, see the included [`default.nix`](./generate/default.nix).

-You can also see the [`generate`](./generate/) directory for a PureScript script implemented using this library.

 ## Development